AlexW00/obsidian-3d-graph/README.md

 ## Obsidian 3D Graph

-A 3D Graph for Obsidian
+A 3D Graph for Obsidian!

 ### Showcase: